 FERGUSSON, James.
 Ayr 22.1.1808 — London 9.1.1886.
 British (Scottish) Architect and Historian of Indian architecture.
 Son of Dr. William F., a noted army surgeon and medical author, educated at Edinburgh High School and at Hounslow.
 He came early to Calcutta and served at Fairlie, Fergusson & Cny, where his elder brother (and before him other relatives) was a shareholder.
 He soon founded his own indigo factory and luckily parted from the mother company before its bankruptcy.
 In ten years he earned a wealth, so that he was capable of leaving the business and concentrating on archaeological research.
 He travelled around India studying its ruins in 1835-42.
 In 1842 he returned to England and settled down in London for the rest of his life.
 In 1845 again visited India.
 In 1856-58 he was the general manager of Crystal Palace Company and in 1868 secretary to A. H. Layard at the Ministry of public works, then an inspector of the ministry.
 However, as a layman he was not much appreciated in public life (nevertheless C.I.E. and LL.D. of Edinburgh).
-He died in a stroke.
+He died of a stroke.

 Fergusson was a noted specialist of architecture, who did important pioneer work in Indian archaeology.
 He was a skilled user of camera obscura.
 He was the first, who attempted at a systematical study of Indian cave architecture, and the first to present Amarāvatī finds.
 While in India he also studied on physical geography (rivers of Bengal), in England on the megaliths.